sungsujaing/Artificial_Intelligence_articles_and_tutorials/SupervisedML_ComparativeStudies.md

 * Only uses the subset of training data (support vectors) to model decision functions
 * Predict 1 if &theta;<sup>T</sup>x >= 1.
 Predict 0 if &theta;<sup>T</sup>x <= -1, forcing to have an extra margin
 * Its cost function is the simpler version of that of logistic regression
-* For classification task, it is a hard classifier which provides no probability
+* For a classification task, it is a hard classifier which provides no probability
 * Using kernel tricks, feature space is expanded to higher orders without adding any new features.
 A linear classifier fitted in the transformed space becomes non-linear classifier in the original space.
 * Important hyperparameters include
   * Regularization parameter (C)
   * Type of kernel
-  * Kernel-related parameters such as kernel width (&Gamma;) in case of using RBF kernel, and degree of polynomial in case of using polynomial kernel.
+  * Kernel-related parameters such as kernel width (&Gamma;) in case of using RBF kernel, and degree of a polynomial in case of using polynomial kernel.

 | Pros | Cons |
 | ------ | ------ |